sathwikmatsa/jake/README.md

 - select or highlight any text containing an API method (in any webpage) and click on extension icon.

-- click on any of the code example header listed in the popup and the snippet will be populated.
+- click on any of the code example headers listed in the popup and the code snippet will be populated.

 - CTRL + Left click redirects to the corresponding SO page.